marczaku/103-csharp-structured/3-arrays/slides/README.md

 - Alternatively, you can use a one-dimensional array and a helper index to get the right cell.
 - Two-dimensional arrays do the same internally.
 - No advantage in doing this yourself.
+- But UnityEngine for example can serialize One-Dimensional Arrays, but not Two-Dimensional ones:

 ```cs
 string[] grid1d = new string[4];